Tools Support

 FAS Incoterms: Free Alongside Ship Explained

-FAS (Free Alongside Ship) is an Incoterm where the seller delivers goods alongside the vessel at the named port of shipment — on the quay or barge.
-The buyer is responsible for loading onto the vessel, ocean freight, insurance, and all import obligations.
-FAS is a niche Incoterm used primarily for bulk commodities and break-bulk cargo.
-This guide explains when FAS makes sense, how it differs from FOB, and the full obligation breakdown.
+Summary: FAS (Free Alongside Ship) is an Incoterm rule where the seller delivers goods alongside the vessel, at the named port of shipment — on the quay or barge.
+The buyer must handle loading onto the vessel, ocean freight, insurance, and all import tasks.
+FAS is a niche Incoterm, used mostly for bulk commodities and break-bulk cargo.
+This guide explains when FAS makes sense, how it differs from FOB, and the full breakdown of who does what.

 What Does FAS Mean in Shipping?

-FAS (Free Alongside Ship) is one of the 11 Incoterms 2020 rules published by the International Chamber of Commerce (ICC).
-Under FAS, the seller delivers the goods alongside the nominated vessel at the named port of shipment.
-'Alongside' means on the quay (wharf) or on a barge next to the ship — close enough for the vessel's loading equipment to reach.
+FAS (Free Alongside Ship) is one of the 11 Incoterms 2020 rules.
+The International Chamber of Commerce (ICC) publishes these rules.
+Under FAS, the seller delivers the goods alongside the named vessel at the named port of shipment.
+'Alongside' means on the quay (wharf), or on a barge next to the ship.
+It must sit close enough for the vessel's loading gear to reach.

-FAS is an F-group Incoterm, alongside FOB and FCA.
-The key difference from FOB is that FAS does NOT include loading onto the vessel.
+FAS sits in the F-group of Incoterms, along with FOB and FCA.
+The key gap from FOB: FAS does NOT include loading onto the vessel.
 Under FOB, the seller loads the goods on board.
-Under FAS, the seller places goods next to the ship, and the buyer is responsible for loading.
-Risk transfers when the goods are placed alongside the vessel.
+Under FAS, the seller places goods next to the ship, and the buyer must load them.
+Risk passes once the goods sit alongside the vessel.

-FAS is a specialized term used primarily for bulk commodities (grain, coal, ore, timber), break-bulk cargo, and oversized project cargo that requires specialized loading equipment.
-For containerized freight, FAS is rarely used — FOB or FCA are the standard choices.
+FAS is a special term used mostly for bulk commodities (grain, coal, ore, timber), break-bulk cargo, and oversized project cargo that needs special loading gear.
+For container freight, sellers rarely use FAS — FOB or FCA are the standard picks.

 FAS Seller and Buyer Obligations

-FAS creates an early handoff: the seller gets goods to the port and places them alongside the vessel.
-Everything from that point — loading, freight, insurance, import — is the buyer's responsibility.
+FAS creates an early handoff.
+The seller gets goods to the port, and places them alongside the vessel.
+Everything from that point on — loading, freight, insurance, import — falls to the buyer.

 ObligationSeller (FAS)Buyer (FAS)